Shepardsville, Indiana

 Shepardsville is an unincorporated census-designated place in northeastern Fayette Township, Vigo County, in the U.S. state of Indiana.
 It lies along Trinity Ave. north of the city of Terre Haute, the county seat of Vigo County.
 Although Shepardsville is unincorporated, it has a post office, with the ZIP code of 47880.
+As of the 2020 census, Shepardsville had a population of 219.

-The community is part of the Terre Haute metropolitan area.
+The communities is part of the Terre Haute metropolitan area.

 History

 Shepardsville was founded in 1920.
 The post office at Shepardsville has been in operation since 1937.